xnv/headless-akashic/doc/guide.en.md

 Because the game instance is not unique here.
 Unlike in script assets, two or more `g.Game` objects can be instantiated in parallel.

+### Note for TypeScript Users

+In general, you need to add the type declaration of Akashic Engine (i.e. `@akashic/akashic-engine/lib/main.d.ts`) to your compile targets when you write your game in TypeScript (to resolve the type of `g`).

+But this is not the case for headless-akashic.
+You *SHOULD NOT* include `main.d.ts` manually because it will be introduced by `@xnv/headless-akashic/polyfill` automatically.
+Because the version of `akashic-engine` is determined by the headless-akashic, the appropriate `main.d.ts` is also determined by headless-akashic itself.

+Note that if you are using headless-akashic in unit tests, the following situation may occur:

+* tsconfig.json for building the content refers `main.d.ts` explicitly (`g` is resolved by `main.d.ts`), and
+* tsconfig.json for test code does not refer `main.d.ts` (`g` for tests and the content resolved by headless-akashic).

+If your code fails to compile only with headless-akashic then you might use an inconsistent version of headless-akashic.

 ## API

 ### new Context(opts)